MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Evaluation Results

 \subsection{Impact of Adversarial Training and Randomization in \toolName}

 Based on the idea of adversarial training, the model generator in \toolName constructs each additional model one after another, where $M_i$ is trained with the union of the original training set and $Adv_{T}, Adv_{M_1}, Adv_{M_2}, \dots, Adv_{M_{i-1}}$.
 In other words, for $Adv_{M_i}$, all the other models constructed after $M_i$ are trained with the training set that includes $Adv_{M_i}$.
 Therefore, most models constructed after $M_i$ should be robust to $Adv_{M_i}$.
-To test this hypothesis, we measure the average accuracy of all the models constructed after $M_i$, denoted as the third accuracy in Table~\ref{tbl:impact-adv-random}.
-We can see that the third accuracy is the highest as expected except for the last column.
-The cells in the last column in Table~\ref{tbl:impact-adv-random} are missing the third accuracy, because $M_4$ is the last model in the family.
-In addition, in Figures~\ref{fig:overallresult-fgsm-mnist},~\ref{fig:overallresult-fgsm-cifar},~\ref{fig:overallresult-cw-mnist}, and~\ref{fig:overallresult-cw-cifar}, the impact of adversarial training also reflects that \toolName tends to be most vulnerable against the adversarial examples generated for the last model, because no model in the family is exposed to those adversarial examples.
+To test this hypothesis, we measure the average adversarial accuracy (on $Adv_{M_i}$) of all the models constructed after $M_i$, denoted as the third accuracy in Table~\ref{tbl:impact-adv-random}.
+We can see that the third accuracy is often the highest as expected.
+There are a few cases that the third accuracy is not the highest but is similar to the second accuracy for \textbf{C\&W / CIFAR-10}.
+We inspect these cases and find that the third, fourth, and fifth models are not more resilient than the second model in the family, indicating that only two models in the family already reach the saturation point of adversarial accuracy.
+Thus, we would need to improve the model construction in our approach in order to reach higher adversarial accuracy for \textbf{C\&W / CIFAR-10}.
+Note that the cells in the last column in Table~\ref{tbl:impact-adv-random} are missing the third accuracy, because $M_4$ is the last model in the family.